List of best-selling books

 This page provides lists of best-selling books and book series to date and in any language.
 "Best-selling" refers to the estimated number of copies sold of each book, rather than the number of books printed or currently owned.
 Comics and textbooks are not included in this list.
 The books are listed according to the highest sales estimate as reported in reliable, independent sources.

-According to Guinness World Records, the Bible is the best-selling book of all time with an estimated 6 billion copies sold and distributed as of 1995.
+According to Guinness World Records, the Bible is the best-selling book of all time with an estimated 5 to 7 billion copies sold and distributed as of 2021.
 Sales estimates for other printed religious texts include at least 800 million copies for the Qur'an and 200 million copies for the Book of Mormon.
 Additionally, a single publisher has produced more than 162.1 million copies of the Bhagavad Gita.
 Among non-religious texts, the Quotations from Chairman Mao Tse-tung, also known as the Little Red Book, has produced a wide array of sales and distribution figures—with estimates ranging from 800 million to over 6.5 billion printed volumes.
 Some claim the distribution ran into the "billions" and some cite "over a billion" official volumes between 1966 and 1969 alone as well as "untold numbers of unofficial local reprints and unofficial translations".
 Exact print figures for these and other books may also be missing or unreliable since these kinds of books may be produced by many different and unrelated publishers, in some cases over many centuries.
 All books of a religious, ideological, philosophical or political nature have thus been excluded from the lists of best-selling books below for these reasons.